Experience the Local Food Culture

 - Housing is not typically provided, but MRCN can assist a prospective member’s search for accommodations.

-MRCN’s Local Food AmeriCorps Project in Five Steps
+MRCN’s Healthy Food AmeriCorps Program in Four Steps

 Step 1.
 The Missouri River Communities Network finds AmeriCorps Sponsors.
 Sponsors are nonprofits or government agencies across mid-Missouri seeking workers to connect their organization with the local food movement.

-Please contact Steve Johnson, MRCN’s Local Food AmeriCorps Project Director.
+Please contact Steve Johnson, MRCN’s Healthy Food AmeriCorps Program Director.

 E-mail: email@example.comMissouri River Communities Network 200 Old 63 South; Ste 203 Columbia, MO, 65201